 Donating materials to the library

 Thank you for considering a donation of books or other materials to the Riverina Regional Library.
 Below are the answers to the most commonly asked questions regarding donations.
-If you have a question that is not answered here, please contact the Collection Services Officer.

 What does the Library accept?